Orion’s Belt points to dazzling Sirius | EarthSky.org

 Sirius is in the constellation Canis Major the Greater Dog.
 It’s often called the Dog Star.

-There are no planets brighter than the star Sirius in the September 2016 morning sky.
-Although the planets Jupiter and Venus are brighter than Sirius, Jupiter is now lost in the glare of the setting sun, and Venus shines for only a brief while after sunset.
+Two planets (Venus and Jupiter) shine more brilliantly than Sirius, but you simply can’t mistake either planet for Sirius in the September 2019 morning sky.
+Venus is now lost in the sun’s glare, whereas Jupiter sets before Sirius rises.
 Once again, use Orion’s Belt to locate Sirius in the southeast sky.

-Bottom line: In September 2017, you’ll find the constellation Orion, who three Belt stars make a short, straight row in the southeast before dawn.
+Bottom line: In September 2019, you’ll find the constellation Orion, whose three Belt stars make a short, straight row, in the southeast before dawn.
 Orion’s Belt points to Sirius, the brightest star of the nighttime sky.

 Fastest sunsets of the year around equinox time